alexwalling/ChainLink/README.md

 ChainLink
 =========

-Visualizes the transactions on a bitCoin wallet using chain API.
+Visualizes the transactions on a Bitcoin wallet using chain API.
 Started at the Coin-orado Hackathon.